The All-Party Parliamentary Group for Golf welcomed the European Tour to Parliament yesterday evening (Monday 18 April).

 The meeting was chaired by Member of Parliament for Tewkesbury, Laurence Robertson.
 Speaking afterwards he said, “Members of the Group were delighted to hear about the commitment of the European Tour to growing the game.
 Golf is a sport for everyone, and the Tour’s attempts to bring it to a wider audience and increase participation across the UK are to be commended.”

 Representing the European Tour was Strategy Manager Calum Slowther.
-He said, “…there has been a huge amount of change taking place at the European Tour, and much of the work being done resonates with the objectives of the Parliamentary Golf Group, to address perceptions of, and participation in, golf.
+He said, “…there has been a huge amount of change taking place at the European Tour, and much of the work being done resonates with the objectives of the All-Party Parliamentary Group for Golf, to address perceptions of, and participation in, golf.
 The Tour is totally committed to growing the game, and I hope that we will be able to work closely with the Group and other organisations in the future to drive golf participation in the UK.”